sonho4ng/Snake-Game/README.md

-# Artificial Intelligence Project
+---

-## Snake Game using Reinforcement Learning
+# Snake Game using Reinforcement Learning

-Serving for the course Artificial Intelligence - IT3160E
+###Serving for the course Artificial Intelligence - IT3160E

 This mini-project delves into the application of Deep Q-learning, a powerful Deep Reinforcement Learning (DRL) technique, to train an AI agent to master the deceptively